Translate German video to English online | Fast, accurate results

 How do I translate a German video into English?

 You upload your German video, choose English as the target language, and select subtitles or a full voiceover.
-The system automatically generates a clear English version, keeping the timing aligned and letting you refine wording, pacing, or formatting before exporting.
+The system automatically generates a clear English version, keeping the timing aligned and allowing you to refine wording, pacing, or formatting before exporting.

 Yes.
 Clear audio improves accuracy, and the AI handles context, tone, and pacing rather than direct word substitution.
 You can refine terminology, adjust phrasing, and correct names so your final English version feels natural, consistent, and true to your original message.